 5. “Into The Water” by Paula Hawkins: This was perhaps one of the most highly anticipated book releases of the summer (it just came out last month) as it’s Hawkins’ next book to come out since “The Girl on the Train.”
 This psychologically thriller is told from the perspective of a handful or so different people so you have to really pay attention at the beginning of the book.
 Once you know the characters, you will be completely drawn into the story of a town, a river, disappearing women, and the people left behind to cope after a few mysterious deaths.
 P.S.
 If dark psychological thrillers are your cup of tea then also check out “The Woman in Cabin 10,” “All The Missing Girls,” “Behind Closed Doors,” and “Don’t You Cry.”

 6. “Lilac Girls” by Martha Hall Kelly: This debut novel is inspired by real life events and characters from WWII.
 The three main characters, a New York socialite, a Polish teenager, and a younger German doctor seemingly have nothing in common until Hitler invades Poland and changes the coarse of their lives forever.
 Their stories become intertwined in the most unthinkable ways that will have you hooked.
+It is worth noting that is book is a graphic retelling of the horrors of WWII and the Nazi women’s concentration camp, Ravensbrück.
+This book is phenomenal but not an easy read.
 Read this book if you loved “All The Light We Cannot See,” “The Nightingale,” “The Lost Wife,” or “Sarah’s Key.”

 7. “A Man Called Ove” by Fredrik Backman: I was recently talking to a fellow book lover who highly recommended this book to me (she was shocked to find out I hadn’t read it yet) so I dove in!
 It’s about a grumpy old curmudgeon who is overcome by sadness.
 His life turns upside when new neighbors move in next door and he is changed by unlikely friendships and comical neighborhood drama.
 It’s the perfect example of how much every life affects so many more lives than realized and is a heartwarming book down to its core.
 You’ll find tears rolling down your cheeks!